 People clean their keyboards, so why not their mice?
 Every mouse will need some tender loving care.
 It only makes sense with how much time you’re holding it — or even letting others take control — that mice need regular maintenance.
 So let us show you in five easy steps how to properly clean your mouse.

-- Step 1: Completely turn of your mouse and if it has batteries, remove them.
+- Completely turn off your mouse and if it has batteries, remove them.

-- Step 4: Use a dry microfiber cloth to remove any remaining moisture on the mouse.
+- Use a dry microfiber cloth to remove any remaining moisture on the mouse.

-- Step 5: Small particles may become trapped underneath the mouse wheel.
+- Small particles may become trapped underneath the mouse wheel.
 Simply turn your mouse upside down and roll the wheel to dislodge any foreign objects that are stuck inside.

 While some of these might sound like no-brainers, try to avoid doing any of the following:

 - DON’T clean the mouse while it’s still on.
 Any moisture that might enter the mouse could ruin the circuitry.